peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 A frequent skydiver can feel anhedonia (the inability to experience pleasure) for the rest of their life.
 This is the same for a porn user or a cocaine user because these are all high dopamine activities.

 Thus, the pursuit of intense pleasure (hedonism) ironically leads to its loss (anhedonia).
-Your brain is desensitized to life's natural highs – talking, smiling, learning, working, nature, exercise, etc., don’t feel “high” like they should.
+Your brain is desensitized to life's natural highs – talking, smiling, learning, working, nature, exercise, etc, don’t feel “high” like they should.

 It’s like your life is in grayscale instead of color; unfortunately, you don’t realize it - this is why quitting feels amazing after any potential withdrawls.
 Your brain’s dopamine receptors will heal and reverse their desensitization.